ml5js/ml5-website-v01/docs/examples-custom-regression.md

 title: Regression with Feature Extractor
 ---

-This example uses the feature extraction method over the MobileNet model to create a regression and output continuos values.
+This example uses the feature extraction method over the MobileNet model to create a regression and output continous values.
 This will allow you to control a slider after training the model between just three categories of images.

 *Please enable your webcam*